kenliao94/simple-activemq-plugin/README.md

 Its main purpose is to define the bare minimum dependencies and steps to add it to your ActiveMQ installation.

-This simple plugin intercept text messages and print out the number of character to stdout.
+This simple plugin intercepts text messages sent and print out the number of characters to stdout.

 ### Step 1.
 Build the plugin jar